deva1343/blogCreation/README.md

 9. Mindfulness in Minutes: A Daily Guide!
 10. Boost Immunity with These Simple Moves!

-For each blog post, generate:
-- A unique "id" (a lowercase, hyphen-separated string based on the title)
-- A "title" (exactly as provided)
-- An "image" URL (you can use a placeholder like "assets/[id].jpg")
-- A "summary" (a one-sentence engaging overview of the blog post)
-- "content" (the full HTML-formatted article with 2000+ words, with bold headings, paragraphs, and extra line spacing)
-- A "category" (choose a category like "Health & Fitness", "Wellness", or "Lifestyle" as appropriate for the topic)

-Output the final JSON array containing the 10 blog posts.
+Output the final result as a JSON array containing all 10 blog posts.